 Viscous damping has been widely used as the energy dissipation mechanism of choice in abating resonant vibration in structures.
-Such damping is commonly provided either by the flow of high viscosity fluid thru large openings (gaps) in ‘laminar flow viscous damping units’ (dashpots) or the flow of low-viscosity fluid thru small openings (orifices) in ‘turbulent flow viscous dampers’.
-The latter type is commonly used in the making of shock absorbers in automobile suspensions.
-‘Turbulent flow viscous dampers’ are uni-directional with a rather complex mechanical design and require periodic maintenance, but ‘laminar flow viscous damping units’ are multi-directional with a simple mechanical design and are maintenance free.
-Alternatively, viscous damping can be provided by the motion of conductive solid material through a magnetic field in ‘magnetic dampers’ also known as ‘eddy current dampers’.
-The kinetic energy of a mechanical system being dampened by a magnetic damper is transferred to the conductor and dissipated as heat.
+Such damping is commonly provided either by forcing a low-viscosity fluid thru small openings (orifices) in ‘turbulent flow viscous dampers’ or shearing a high viscosity fluid between moving surfaces in ‘laminar flow viscous damping units’ (dashpots).
+The former type is commonly used in the making of shock absorbers in automobile suspensions.
+‘Turbulent flow viscous dampers’ (shock absorber type dampers) are uni-directional with a rather complex mechanical design and require periodic maintenance, but ‘laminar flow viscous damping units’ (dashpots) are multi-directional with a simple mechanical design and are maintenance free.
+Alternatively, viscous damping can be realized by shearing viscoelastic polymers in solid viscoelastic dampers as well as moving a conductive solid material through a magnetic field in ‘magnetic dampers’ also known as ‘eddy current dampers’.
+The kinetic energy of the structure being dampened by viscous dampers of any type is transformed into heat and dissipated .

 Laminar Flow Viscous Dampers (Dashpots)